dgmouris/zero_to_api/README.md

     - So let's create one.

 ## Let's create our restful api!
+- let's make it accessible!s

+## let's make some serializers
 - In your cats Folder we're going to create a serializers.py file.
     - this is going to serialize our data, I'm not going to go into this in depth, but you can think of them as something that allows you have the functionality to modify your models, as well as get data from them via an api.
         - for more information go to http://www.django-rest-framework.org/api-guide/serializers/
     - our serializers are going to look like the following and are going to use the ModelSerializer, they look like this.
         ![alt text](https://github.com/dgmouris/zero_to_api/blob/master/images/zero_to_api_cats_serializers.png)

+## let's make some viewsets
 - now that we have to create viewsets, in the django rest framework documentation they define it as follows.
     "ViewSet classes are almost the same thing as View classes, except that they provide operations such as read, or update, and not method handlers such as get or put." http://www.django-rest-framework.org/api-guide/viewsets/